 - The Art of Self-Disclosure in Therapy

-What are your thoughts about this online toolkit for new social workers?
+What are your thoughts about these new social worker resources?
 Do you have additional tasks and/or posts to propose?

 Dorlee,